kaybinwang/dotfiles/README.md

 - make neovim config file backwards compatible
 - make bash profile backwards compatible (for bashrc), also so we can source safely
   - make sure .bashrc is being copied over via dfsetup
+- move setup system into it's own utility?
+- move setup github into it's own utility? actually this makes more sense as a package.

 Features
 - 100% coverage of brew list